 The purpose of investigations, which includes interviewing the parties and witnesses, is to gather and assess evidence.
-All investigators receive appropriate training regarding issues related to prohibited sexual misconduct and gender-based discrimination and on how to conduct investigations that are equitable, impartial, and that promote safety and accountability.
-Complainants, witnesses and respondents are protected from coercion, intimidation, interference, harassment, retaliation, and discrimination for filing a complaint or assisting in an investigation pursuant to ADM 03-300.
+Complainants, witnesses, and respondents are protected from coercion, intimidation, interference, harassment, retaliation, and discrimination for filing a complaint or assisting in an investigation pursuant to ADM 03-300.